 Finally, the recipe you’ve all been waiting for.
 A DIY Bath Bomb tutorial WITHOUT CITRIC ACID.
+Follow this easy recipe to make your own DIY bath bombs with cream of tartar.

 First there was my DIY bath bomb tutorial with lemon juice.
 And now it’s time to share a tutorial for DIY bath bombs with cream of tartar.
 Made with yet another kitchen favorite, these DIY bath bombs with cream of tartar are easy and quick to create.